 And so it is.
-Falling in love later can be quite the challenge, but when it happens, it feels just like a miracle!
-To me it felt like winning the lottery, and in a way it was.
+Falling in love later can be quite the challenge, but when it does happen, it feels just like a miracle!

 When I think back to all the reasons why Mike and I should not have met, it boggles my mind that we ever did.

 Then there was the fact that we didn’t really match up on paper.
 I came from a background with an emphasis on academics, and Mike went to the Navy instead of college.
 His specialty is mechanics and electronics, mine is counseling, research and writing.

 Mike and I immediately found a camaraderie of spirit which I have never found in another human being.
 We both realized later that we had been seeking to connect with others in this way for most of our lives, but had somehow missed until the day we met.

-We spoke for ten hours on our first date!
-And took a short trip together less than two weeks after we met.
+We spoke for ten hours on our first date, and took a short trip together less than two weeks after we met.
 Reminds me of that great line at the end of one of my all-time favorite romantic comedies:

-“When you finally meet the person you want to spend the rest of your life with, you want the rest of your life to begin as soon as possible!” – from “When Harry Met Sally.
+“When you finally meet the person you want to spend the rest of your life with, you want the rest of your life to begin as soon as possible!” – from ‘When Harry Met Sally.’

 My own theory of love and attraction came through loud and clear when I first met Mike.
 My theory is you get what you are in love.
 As much as you have worked on developing into your best self, that is the kind of person you will attract to yourself.